janvmusic/Learning/data-intensive-apps/chapter9.md

 This is a key difference between total order broadcast and timestamp ordering

 ## Distributed Transactions and consensus
+Consensus is one of the most important concepts in distributed systems

+Informally we can define it as: _Get several nodes to agree on something_

+There are several situations in which it is important for nodes to agree:
+- **Leader election** => In a db with single-leader replication, all nodes need to agree on which node is the leader.
+Otherwise we could have a split-brain (leading to data inconsistency or data loss)

+- **Atomic commit** => We might have the problem of a transaction that fails in some nodes but succeed on others.
+We have to get all the nodes to agree: _all abort/rollback_ or _all of them commit_

+We can't assume that the whole system will work under the consensus premise.
+FLP Result proves that consensus will fail in asynchronous if a node(s) fails

+[FLP Result](https://www.youtube.com/watch?v=rN6ma561tak) is an interesting topic

 ## Concepts
 **Eventual Consistency** => If you stop writing to a DB and wait for some unspecified length of time, then eventually all read requests will return the same value